-Blend all ingredients for the crust in a food processor or with an electric mixer until smooth.
+- Blend all ingredients for the crust in a food processor or with an electric mixer.

-Grease a 9 inch springform with butter or cooking spray (bottom and sides) and press the nut mixture into the bottom.
+- Press the nut mixture into the cake pan.
 You can do this with your fingers or use the bottom of a glass.

-Bake for 15 minutes or until the edges are browned.
-Then remove from the oven and let cool to room temperature.
+- Bake for 15 minutes or until golden.
+Let cool to room temperature.

 Pumpkin Cheesecake Filling

-While the crust is baking, heat the pumpkin puree, all spices and half the sweetener (1/2 cup / 60g) in a saucepan over medium heat.
-Simmer for ca 5 minutes, stirring frequently.
+- While the crust is baking, heat the pumpkin puree, all spices and half the sweetener in a saucepan over medium heat.
+Simmer for 5 minutes, stirring frequently.
 This way the pumpkin becomes less watery.
-Once the pumpkin mix is brown and silky, remove from the stove and cool.
+Once the pumpkin mix is brown and silky, remove from the stove and let cool.

-Blend the cooled pumpkin mix with the double/heavy cream and the remaining 1/2 cup / 60g powdered sweetener.
+- Blend the cooled pumpkin mix with the cream and the remaining powdered sweetener.

-Last, add the eggs - 3 eggs plus 2 egg whites (you can use the remaining 2 egg yolks for homemade mayonnaise!).
+- Last, add the eggs - 3 eggs plus 2 egg whites.
 Blend only briefly to combine and avoid getting air bubbles into the mix.

-Fill a baking tray ca 2 fingers high with just boiled water and place in the bottom of the oven.
+- Fill a baking tray with 2 fingers high with just boiled water and place in the bottom of the oven.
 Place the springform with your pumpkin cheesecake on a rack above the tray.
-Bake for ca 90 minutes or until the top is lightly browned.
-When it does NOT jiggle any more it's done.
+Bake for 90 minutes or until the top is set and golden.
+The top should be set, but the inside slightly jiggly.

-Remove from the oven and let cool to room temperature (this takes ca 3 hours).
+- Remove from the oven and let cool to room temperature (this takes around 3 hours).
 Then chill in the fridge for at least another 4 hours or overnight until serving.